tmaurice54/tns_embedded_training/docs/renode_basic_tutorial.md

 # Path to the binary of your application CHANGE THE PATH!
 $bin?=@Path/to/the/binary

-# Create the machine with the rigth platform
+# Create the machine with the right platform
 mach create "demo"
 machine LoadPlatformDescription @platforms/boards/stm32f4_discovery.repl